-- 8.1 There would be a special responsibility allowance saving (currently £1,133pa) as a result of these changes with the disbanding of PMSP.
+- 8.1 There would be a special responsibility allowance saving as a result of these changes with the disbanding of PMSP.
 Additionally, there will be resource time saved as a result of these amendments.
-There are no equality implications arising directly from this report. - 8.2 Section 101 of the Local Government Act 1972 enables a Council to discharge any of their functions to a Committee, Sub-Committee or an Officer of the Authority. - 8.3 There are no significant risks arising from this report.
-A review of the Terms of Reference of the Committee is considered to be best practice so that they remain relevant and cover current requirements.
+There are no equality implications arising directly from this report. - 8.2 Section 101 of the Local Government Act 1972 enables a Council to discharge any of their functions to a Committee, Sub-Committee or an Officer of the Authority.

-8.4 Governance Committee has responsibility to agree the changes to constitution.
-Subject to approval of the report, it is not intended to have any further meetings of PMSP.
+- 8.3 There are no significant risks arising from this report.
+A review of the Terms of Reference of the Committee is considered to be best practice so that they remain relevant and cover current requirements. - The Governance Committee has responsibility to agree the changes to the constitution.
+It is not intended to have any further meetings of PMSP.